igordejanovic/rustemo/docs/src/tutorials/calculator/calculator.md

 ```

 Symbols `+` and `*` have a special interpretation in regular expressions so we
 must escape them.
-Symbol `/` is used to start/end the regex in rustemo so we
+Symbol `/` is used to start/end the regex in Rustemo so we
 must escape that also.

 Now, our full grammar is: